sameemul-haque/GitArt/README.md

 </h6>

 <p align="center">
-  <b>GitArt</b> is a tool that allows users to manipulate their GitHub contribution graph by generating Git commit commands.
+  <b>GitArt</b> is a tool that allows users to customize their GitHub contribution graph by generating Git commit commands.
 With this tool, users can customize their contribution graph to display their name, messages, symbols, logos, or any other desired patterns.
 </p>

-> [!IMPORTANT]
-> If you're reading this, it means you like this project :).
-Feel free to give it a star ⭐.

 ## Usage